canvasxyz/canvas/packages/core/README.md

 	directory: string | null
 	spec: string

-	// defaults to ipfs:// hash of application uri?: string
+	uri?: string // defaults to the ipfs:// hash of the spec
 	libp2p: Libp2p | null // pass null to run offline

-	chains?: ChainImplementation<unknown, unknown>[]
+	// defaults to an EthereumChainImplementation with no provider chains?: ChainImplementation<unknown, unknown>[]
 }